KansasCityWomeninTechnology/cocktails-worksheets/docs/css/3-box-model-text-icons/README.md

 1. Let's also add a right and left margin to each list item in the "Drinks menu" section.
 Set the values to 15px; Can you guess the property names of the right and left margins?

+   > [!HINT]
+   >
+   > ```css
+   > .drinks li {
+   >   margin-right: 15px;
+   >   margin-left: 15px;
+   > }
+   > ```

 1. Save your file and view in Chrome.
 You now have plenty of spacing between each drink menu item.

 # Add normalization

+Many browsers have their own pre-settings such as margins, paddings and font styling.
+Normalizing evens out the difference between browsers by resetting the browser default stylings so your website can be consistent no matter what browswer you are using.

 1. Add the following to the top of _styles.css_.